Skip to product information

 • Unique piece.

 A central theme is the management of Brazil's border conflicts and tensions with its South American neighbors .
 The notebook documents military incidents and diplomatic discussions in detail.
 There is mention of armed incursions and the need to defend the territory.
-The notes reveal the complexity of the challenges faced by Baron Rio Branco in defending Brazilian interests while seeking to avoid open war.
+The notes reveal the complexity of the challenges faced by Baron Rio Branco in defending Brazilian interests while simultaneously seeking to avoid open war.

 The set is difficult to read, but of great intellectual interest and enormous historical importance.